Melissa Nobles

-Melissa Nobles (born May 13, 1963) is an American political scientist and academic administrator.
-She is currently Chancellor and Professor of Political Science at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
-She previously served as the Kenan Sahin Dean of the MIT School of Humanities, Arts, and Social Sciences and Arthur and Ruth Sloan Professor of Political Science.
+Melissa Nobles (born May 13, 1963) is an American political scientist.
+Since August 2021, she has served as Massachusetts Institute of Technology's 7th Chancellor, the university's top administrator for student life.
+At MIT, she is also the Class of 1922 Professor of Political Science.

-Nobles' scholarship focuses on the comparative study of racial politics, categorization, violence, and reconciliation.
+Nobles served as the 9th dean of MIT School of Humanities, Arts, and Social Sciences from 2015 to 2021.
+Her scholarship focuses on the comparative study of racial politics, categorization, violence, and reconciliation.

 Early life and education

 Melissa Nobles was born on May 13, 1963 at Sydenham Hospital in Harlem, New York City.
 Her mother was a social worker while her father worked as a police officer.
-Nobles' mother and father were raised South Carolina and Tennessee, respectively; both attended schools that were legally segregated on the basis of race.
+Nobles' mother and father were raised in South Carolina and Tennessee, respectively; both attended schools that were legally segregated on the basis of race.

-Nobles was raised primarily in the Bronx; her family moved to New Rochelle, New York when she was in junior high.
+Nobles was raised primarily in the Bronx; her family moved to New Rochelle, New York, when she was in junior high.
 In high school, she was president of her school's Black culture club as well as class president.

-Nobles majored in history at Brown University, where she earned a Bachelor of Arts in 1985.
-At Brown, Nobles became interested in the racial politics of Brazil.
-She completed a M.A. and Ph.D. in political science at Yale University under the direction of James C. Scott.
-Nobles' 1995 dissertation was titled, Responding with "Good Sense:" The Politics of Race and Censuses in Contemporary Brazil.
+Nobles received a Bachelor of Arts with a major in history from Brown University in 1985, as well as a Master of Arts and a Doctor of Philosophy in political science at Yale University in 1995.
+Her doctoral advisor was James C. Scott.
+Her doctoral dissertation was titled Responding with good sense: the politics of race and censuses in contemporary Brazil (1995).

+Career

 After receiving her doctorate, Nobles held fellowships at the Boston University Institute for Race and Social Division and the Harvard Radcliffe Institute.

-Career

 Nobles joined the faculty of MIT in 1999 as an associate professor of political science.
 She held the Cecil and Ida Green Career Development Professorship from 1997 to 2000 and was appointed the Arthur and Ruth Sloan Professorship in 2010.
 Between 2013 and 2015, Nobles headed the university's department of political science.
 From 2013 to 2014, Nobles was vice-president of the American Political Science Association.

-In 2015 Nobles was appointed Kenan Sahin Dean of the MIT School of Humanities, Arts, and Social Sciences, making her the first Black dean of MIT's academic schools.
+Nobles served as the Kenan Sahin Dean of the MIT School of Humanities, Arts, and Social Sciences from 2015 to 2021, making her the first African American dean in the school's history.
+She was named MIT's 7th Chancellor on June 17, 2021, assuming the chancellor's office on August 18, 2021.

-Nobles was appointed the university's chancellor in 2021.
-She succeeded Cynthia Barnhart who served in the position from 2014 to 2021.